rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1-sonar-scanning.md

         currentPassword: AgAtnYz8U0AqIIaqYrj...
     </code></pre></div>

 3. Open up `ubiquitous-journey/values-tooling.yaml` file and extend the Sealed Secrets entry.
-Copy the output of `username` and `password` from the previous command and update the values.
+Copy the output of `username`, `password` and `currentAdminPassword` from the previous command and update the values.
 Make sure you indent the data correctly.

     ```yaml
             - name: sonarqube-auth